Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

 ### Fast Track

-If you encounter any issues when creating the custom platform and the validation application in this tutorial, you can run `make all` in ref_files directory to generate the reference design and compare with your design.
+If you encounter any issues when creating the custom platform and the validation application in this tutorial, you can run `make all` in [ref_files](./ref_files) directory to generate the reference design and compare with your design.

+Since the PetaLinux project requires KV260 BSP, please download KV260 [Starter Kit BSP](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/1641152513/Kria+K26+SOM) and save it to `ref_files/step2_petalinux` directory before running make.

 The command line flow has slight differences comparing to Vitis IDE flow.
 - The vector addition application is called `vadd` and `binary_container_1.xclbin` in Vitis IDE flow.
 The generated files in command line flow are called `simple_vadd` and `krnl_vadd.xclbin`.